tawi1/DotsTrafficCity/docs/source/cityCreation.rst

 #.
 Create :ref:`pedestrians <pedestrian>`.
 #.
 Set desired local position of :ref:`Cull point <cullPointInfo>` & :ref:`Culling distances <cullConfig>` at which road objects, traffic, pedestrians etc. will be activated.

-	.. note:: By default, the cull point is the child in the `Main Camera`.
+	.. note:: By default, the cull point is the child in the `Main Camera City`, but if you use your own camera, disable the `Main Camera City` & add a new gameobject by child to your camera (set local position to zero) & add a `CullPointRuntimeAuthoring` component.

 #.
 Set the layer for your ground surfaces to :ref:`Ground (18) <layerInfo>` & layer for your static objects to :ref:`StaticPhysicsShape (22) <layerInfo>` (read more about :ref:`PhysicsShapeTransfer <physicsShapeTransfer>` service).
 #.
 Add & customize :ref:`game sounds <sound>`.